GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 	- A260/280 = ~2.0 (if lower, likely presence of DNA, protein, phenol, etc)
 	- A260/230 = 2.0 - 2.2 (if lower, likely presence of Trizol, phenol, etc)
 	- Could also do DNA qubit to double check the majority of your sample isn't contaminated with DNA since Nanodrop won't be able to pick up on this
+5. Flash freeze RNA in liquid nitrogen before moving to -80ºC
-5. Long-term storage at -70ºC
+6. Long-term storage at -80ºC
 	1. If the downstream application is RNA-seq, treat with [DNase](https://github.com/GWLab-UML/Protocols/blob/5235c06ff8c6466e2f4119e437bf020e83474f65/Molecular_labwork/DNase%20Treatment.md) to remove any potential DNA contamination

 ### 3. DNA Isolation